Difference-in-Differences with Compositional Changes: Monte Carlo simulation study

 \section{Monte Carlo simulation study}

 In this section, we examine the finite sample properties of our proposed estimators and testing procedure.
-We conduct two Monte Carlo experiments in this section.
+We conduct two main Monte Carlo experiments in this section.
 In the first experiment, there are compositional changes over time, so Assumption \ref{ass::stationarity} is violated.
-In contrast, the second experiment adheres to this assumption as the joint distribution of covariates and treatment is independent of treatment timing.
+In contrast, the second experiment adheres to this assumption, maintaining a joint distribution of covariates and treatment that is independent of treatment timing.
 For each design, we compare our nonparametric DR DiD estimator $ \tauhat_{dr} $ defined in \eqref{eq.tau.dr.est}, which is robust against compositional changes and semiparametrically efficient, with the nonparametric extension of \citet{Sant2020doubly}'s estimator $\tauhat_{sz}$ defined in \eqref{eq.tau.sz.est}, which assumes no compositional change, and with the estimates of the regression coefficients, $ \tau_{fe} $, associated with two-way fixed effect (TWFE) regression specifications of the type We consider two TWFE specifications: 1) a linear specification, where all the covariates $X$ enter linearly, and 2) a saturated specification, where, in addition to the linear terms, quadratic terms of the continuous covariates and all the interactive terms of the covariates are also included.
 We include the TWFE specifications in our comparison set as they are prominent in empirical work.

 We employ local linear ($ p, q = 1 $) kernel estimators for both the PS and OR functions.
 As described in Section \ref{sec:est.lp}, the PS is estimated using the local likelihood method with the (multinomial) logistic link function, whereas the OR is estimated using the local least squares estimator.
-We use the second-order Epanechnikov kernel for the continuous covariates, and for the discrete variables, we use the kernel given in \eqref{eq.kernel.li}.
-Bandwidth selections are based on the log-likelihood and least squares distance criteria discussed in Section \ref{sec:bw}.
+We utilize the second-order Epanechnikov kernel for the continuous covariates, and the kernel given in \eqref{eq.kernel.li} for discrete variables.
+Bandwidth selection methods are explored in detail later in this section.